What Is Rheumatism?

 Conclusion About Rheumatism, Rheumatic Disease, and Arthritis

-Rheumatism and rheumatic disease are terms which can be used interchangeably.
-Rheumatism is recognized as an older term though.
-The various types of arthritis, however, are just part of the rheumatic diseases.
+Rheumatism and rheumatic disease are terms that can be used interchangeably.
+Rheumatism is recognized as an older term, though.
+Various types of arthritis, however, are technically part of the rheumatic disease classification.
+"Arthritis", when accurately used, primarily refers to conditions with joint involvement as the main consequence of the disease.

 Rheumatism, from MedicineNet